melsman/mlkit/README.md

 The first compiler build uses the installed MLKit's own Basis library, cached objects, and matching runtime.
 It produces a native bootstrap compiler at `bin/mlkit-arm64`, which then builds the native compilers.
-Compiler builds use `-gc`; the Makefile also configures the bootstrap compiler's larger stack automatically.
+Compiler builds use the default GC mode.
+The Makefile links the bootstrap compiler with a 512 MiB stack for self-compilation (the ARM64 linker maximum), using `gcc -arch arm64 -Wl,-stack_size,0x20000000`.
+It does not use `-ld_classic`.

 The native executables are available at the usual `bin/mlkit`, `bin/reml`, `bin/kittester`, `bin/mlkit-mllex`, `bin/mlkit-mlyacc`, and `bin/rp2ps` paths